Bard-Gaming/Minecraft-Script/documentation/syntax.md

 ```

 ## Loops
-MCS currently supports ``for`` loops.
-These loops follow a python syntax,
+MCS currently supports ``for`` and ``while`` loops.
+They function similarly to python loops,
+while still retaining Ecmascript syntax.

+### For loops
+``for`` loops allow the looping over iterables.
-allowing to loop over iterables instead of continually incrementing a variable
+Instead of continually incrementing a variable on each execution (like in Java/JS),
-with the use of the ``in`` keyword.
+they serve the purpose of running through iterables with the use of the ``in`` keyword.

 Example as follows:
 ```js